What does blood in the Stool look like?

 Common causes include:

 - Inflammatory Bowel Disease (such as Crohn’s Disease, or Ulcerative Colitis)

-- Pseudomembranous colitis (an inflammation of the colon caused by an infection with a specific type of bacteria known as C. diff)
+- Pseudomembranous colitis (inflammation of the colon caused by an infection with a specific type of bacteria known as C. diff)

 - Ischemic colitis

 ***Any rectal bleeding should prompt a complete evaluation by a trained medical provider.
 Rectal bleeding, whether perceived to be minor or not, can be a symptom of colorectal cancer, a type of cancer that if caught early can be treated effectively.